 Backed by a cast of relative unknowns, director Ken Loach delivers a story true to those living on the margins.
 The filmmaker’s latest work is set in Newcastle, a city in Northeast England, but without the accents and references to soccer, it could just as easily be set in New Haven, a city in the American Northeast.
 Loach and writer Paul Laverty empathize with members of the shrinking middle class who are casualties of globalization and negligent labor laws.

 After years of slacking coworkers and domineering supervisors, Ricky Turner (Kris Hitchen) wants to be his own boss.
 He takes a job interview with Maloney (Ross Brewster) at Parcels Delivered Fast!
 (PDF).
 At PDF, Ricky is an independent franchisee, exempting the company from any liability or labor restrictions.
-Abbie, a home care nurse and Ricky’s wife, works under similar stipulations for a government-contracted health care service.
+Abbie (Debbie Honeywood), a home care nurse and Ricky’s wife, works under similar stipulations for a government-contracted health care service.
 When Seb (Rhys Stone), the couple’s teenage son, stops going to school and starts getting in trouble with the law, Ricky and Abbie aren’t able to get time off to set Seb straight.

 Loach has diagnosed and documented social and political plights over the course of his six-decade career in television and film.
 The 84-year-old director is as keenly aware of the issues plaguing his countrymen as when he started his film career with Poor Cow in 1967.
 Americans will recognize Sorry We Missed You’s themes of labor exploitation as a world-wide problem.
 PDF could just as easily substitute for Uber, Amazon, or a food-delivery service.